DataFire/Integrations/integrations/generated/kubernetes/README.md

   * kind `string`: Kind is a string value representing the REST resource this object represents.
 Servers may infer this from the endpoint the client submits requests to.
 Cannot be updated.
 In CamelCase.
 More info: https://git.k8s.io/community/contributors/devel/api-conventions.md#types-kinds
   * metadata [io.k8s.apimachinery.pkg.apis.meta.v1.ListMeta](#io.k8s.apimachinery.pkg.apis.meta.v1.listmeta)

-### io.k8s.api.core.v1.ConfigMapNodeConfigSource
-* io.k8s.api.core.v1.ConfigMapNodeConfigSource `object`: ConfigMapNodeConfigSource contains the information to reference a ConfigMap as a config source for the Node.
-  * kubeletConfigKey **required** `string`: KubeletConfigKey declares which key of the referenced ConfigMap corresponds to the KubeletConfiguration structure This field is required in all cases.
-  * name **required** `string`: Name is the metadata.name of the referenced ConfigMap.
-This field is required in all cases.
-  * namespace **required** `string`: Namespace is the metadata.namespace of the referenced ConfigMap.
-This field is required in all cases.
-  * resourceVersion `string`: ResourceVersion is the metadata.ResourceVersion of the referenced ConfigMap.
-This field is forbidden in Node.Spec, and required in Node.Status.
-  * uid `string`: UID is the metadata.UID of the referenced ConfigMap.
-This field is forbidden in Node.Spec, and required in Node.Status.

 ### io.k8s.api.core.v1.ConfigMapProjection
 * io.k8s.api.core.v1.ConfigMapProjection `object`: Adapts a ConfigMap into a projected volume.
   * items `array`: If unspecified, each key-value pair in the Data field of the referenced ConfigMap will be projected into the volume as a file whose name is the key and content is the value.
 If specified, the listed keys will be projected into the specified paths, and unlisted keys will not be present.
 If a key is specified which is not present in the ConfigMap, the volume setup will error unless it is marked optional.
 Paths must be relative and may not contain the '..' path or start with '..'.